ginowangsh4/tsuro-game/README.md

 ### Tournament over network

-Run `src/main/Tsuro` to start a localhost server which starts a tournament with one remote player and three machine player.
+Localhost: Run `src/main/Tsuro` to start a localhost server which starts a tournament with one remote player and three machine player.

-Then run `src/admin/Admin` to connect with localhost and join the tournament!
+Network Client: Run `src/admin/Admin` to connect with localhost or a remote host to join the tournament `java -cp bin/ tsuro.admin.Admin PORTNUMBER PLAYERNAME STRATEGY(R/MS/LS)`

 ### Run from command line